BSc (Hons) (NFQ Level 8)

 This highly regarded degree oﬀers you exceptionally good prospects in banking and ﬁnancial services.
 Future employment or study options may include:

-Our optional one-year Internship Programme places successful students with leading companies nationally and internationally.
-Students may also have the opportunity to work with a voluntary/not-for-proﬁt organisation supported by a scholarship from the School of Business.
+Our optional One-Year Paid Internship Programme places successful students with leading companies nationally and internationally.
+Students can apply to take their internship in a voluntary/not-for-proﬁt organisation or the start up sector, through the Business and Society, and Enterprise Internship Scholarships supported by a scholarship from the School of Business.
 All placements allow students the opportunity to enhance their business skills outside the classroom and helps inform future career decisions through real-world experience.

 What Will I Study